nanaboakye-dev/wordle-redefined/README.md

-# Word Raider - MVC Architecture
+# Wordle - MVC Architecture

 ## Motivation

 Growing up, I had a love-hate relationship with the Wordle game on the New York Times website.
 Sometimes I could complete it with ease, but on other occasions it frustrated me so much.
 I always wished I had a hint sometimes!
 This inspired me to create my own alternate version of the game, with helpful hints and a fresh take on the experience.

-This is a refactored version of the Word Raider game using the Model-View-Controller (MVC) architectural pattern for better code organization and maintainability.
+This is a refactored version of the Wordle game using the Model-View-Controller (MVC) architectural pattern for better code organization and maintainability.

 ## File Structure

 ```
-word-raider/
+wordle/
 ├── index.html
 ├── styles.css
 ├── config.js